bitrise-io/devcenter/_articles/reviews/build-and-deploy-multiple-flavor-apks-to-the-play-store.md

 2. Set the `$BITRISE_APK_PATH_LIST` in the `apk path` input field.
 This will make sure all the required APKs will get code signed with the keystore file you uploaded to the `Code Signing` tab.
 Check out [how you can upload your keystore file to bitrise.io](/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step/#create-a-signed-apk-with-the-sign-apk-step/).
 The step will export a `$BITRISE_SIGNED_APK_PATH` env var output which lists all your build variants.
 3. Add the `Google Play Deploy` step AFTER the `Sign APK` step.
 4. Set the `$BITRISE_SIGNED_APK_PATH` env var in the `APK or App Bundle file path` step input field so that Google Play Deploy can release all your build variants set in this env var.

-### Signing and deploying a white label app

-If you have a white label app and you want to distribute it with different flavors (for example, different color or logo) to resellers you need to use different keystore files.
-We advise you to code sign your project as described in [Sign your app](https://developer.android.com/studio/publish/app-signing)  of the Android Studio Guide.
-Make sure you store the keystore file in the same folder where you had it during the code signing and